Polymer/old-docs-site/0.5/articles/webview.md

 [Installing elements](../docs/start/getting-the-code.html#installing-components).
 {: .alert .alert-success }

 Create a `bower.json` file in `src/main/assets/www` that lists your element dependencies.
-In this case, we'll just pull in all the paper and core elements:
+As an example, lets pull in all the paper and core elements:

 In `src/main/assets/www`, create **bower.json**: